zhiburt/tabled/README.md

 ### Terminal size

-It's a frequent case where it's nessary to align a table to a terminal width or height.
+It's a frequent case where it's necessary to align a table to a terminal width or height.
 You can achieve that by using `Width` and `Height`.
 You can peak a strategy by which a column/row truncation/widening will be done by using `Priority`.